ArashPartow/exprtk/readme.txt

 consequent 'y + 1' will be evaluated, its value will be  returned  and subsequently assigned to the  variable 'x'.
 Otherwise the  alternative '2 *  z' will  be evaluated  and its  value will  be returned.
-This is essentially the simplest form of an if-then-else statement, As  simple variation of  the expression  where the  value of  the if-statement is used within another statement is as follows:
+This is essentially the  simplest form of  an if-then-else statement.
+A simple variation of  the expression  where the  value of  the if-statement is used within another statement is as follows: